thereseohanlon/java-training-revenue/README.md

 * [Logical Operators] - We use logical operators to make decisions in our conditional logic. i.e. is 1 == 1, true.
 * [Switch] - Similiar to an if-else statement, but more appropiate in certain contexts.
 * [Arrays] - Way of storing multiple objects in a group.
-* [Lists] - A type of collection similiar to an array.
-What we'd normally use as they're easier to work with than arrays.
+* [Lists] - A type of collection similiar to an array but with additional functions.
 * [Loops] - How to loop over a list of objects.
+* [For-each Loop] - Handy way of looping over objects.

 ### Tasks

 Again, we'll be applying some of what we've learnt in the above videos to our project.
 What we want to do today is add some verifications to make sure there aren't any mistakes in our logic.
-Below are a number of tasks that will make things watertight:
+We can do this using conditional logic.
+We also want to leverage the power of collections so that we can process multiple objects, such as a list of screenings.

 #### Task 1
 1. First things first, check your project from yesterday is still working!